fredzett/rmqa/README.md

 - Downloading folders: [here](https://github.com/fredzett/rmqa/archive/master.zip)

+(Note that I will also put all files in our google classroom google drive)

 If you have any questions don't hesitate to contact me via email or via google classrooms.

 # Table of contents